kufreu/kufreu.github.io/saga/error/aster&srtm.md

 ![srtm .num](images/numSRTM.png)
 ![srtm legend](images/numSRTM_legend.png)

 A considerable amount of data in the Andes came ASTER, much more than data ASTER used from SRTM.
-The data for the valleys on other side of the mountain range were obtained from the shuttle mission.
+The data for the valleys were obtained from the shuttle mission.

 ### difference between aster and srtm elevation data
 ![difference](images/diffASTER_SRTM.png)